Keeping your baby clean is an important part of caring for your newborn.

 - When bath is ready, always check the water temperature.
 You can do this with your elbow or wrist or a bath thermometer.
 Bath should be warm but not too hot or too cold.
 The recommended bath temperature for babies is about 36°C.

-- Before undressing your baby, wipe her eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water, using a different piece of cotton wool for each eye.
+- Before undressing your baby, wipe her eyelids (from inner eye to outer eye) with cotton wool or pad dipped in lukewarm water, using a different piece of cotton wool for each eye.
 Then wash her whole face.

-- To avoid over drying your baby’s skin use a bath oil to the water.
+- To avoid over drying your baby’s skin add a bath oil to the water.
 Bubble baths are not necessary at this age – they remove natural oils from the skin.
 Moisturisers such as sorbolene and aqueous creams can help stop newborn skin drying out.
 If your newborn’s skin still has a coating of white, creamy vernix, don’t try to wash it off.
 Vernix is your baby’s natural cleanser and is very good for your baby’s skin .
 It will wear off naturally quite soon.

 - Newborn babies don’t need shampoo for their hair, and you need to wash their hair only once or twice a week.